ganiszulfa/okblog/README.md

 - **Tag Service**: See [tag/README.md](tag/README.md) for details
 - **Web Service**: See [web/README.md](web/README.md) for details
 - **Admin Service**: See [admin/README.md](admin/README.md) for details

-## Deployment

-For production deployment, consider using Kubernetes.
-Configuration files will be added in the future.

 ## CI/CD Workflows